-Radnor House Sevenoaks has membership of the PSHEE Association and closely follows the PSHEE Association
+Radnor House Sevenoaks has a membership of the PSHEE Association and closely follows the PSHEE Association Programme of Study for PSHE Education: Programme of Study (pshe-association.org.uk).

-Consultation:
+5. Consultation:

 Parental and Pupil Consultation - Parental engagement and consultation is a vital component of effective relationships and sex education.
 The School recognises the importance of strong, constructive and open conversation with parents in the education of their children.
-The statutory guidance declares that schools must engage regularly with parents and work closely with them when developing and delivering RSE.
+The statutory guidance declares that Schools must engage regularly with parents and work closely with them when developing and delivering RSE.

-Consultation with staff, pupils and parents is conducted through (but not limited to) the following channels: • departmental review and feedback
+Consultation with staff, pupils and parents is conducted through (but not limited to) the following channels:

+- departmental review and feedback

-- departmental training, eg via the PSHE Association
+- departmental training, e.g. via the PSHE Association

-- parent focus group
+- Board of Governance

-- pupil voice
+- pupil's voice

 - wellbeing surveys and

-- ongoing feedback form pastoral team
+- ongoing feedback from the pastoral team

-We endeavour to cover all aspects of the RSE curriculum within our PSHE teaching in each key stage, however we recognize that the programmes of study published in this policy are working documents that we are continually updating in line with new resources and guidance.
-On an ongoing basis, specific updates regarding RSE curriculum content and policy revisions are shared with parents for consultation via the school's weekly bulletin.
+We endeavour to cover all aspects of the RSE curriculum within our PSHE teaching in each key stage, however, we recognise that the programmes of study published in this policy are working documents that we are continually updating in line with new resources and guidance.
+On an ongoing basis, specific updates regarding RSE curriculum content and policy revisions are shared with parents for consultation via the School's weekly bulletin.